Empty-Imagination/Empty-Imagination/README.md

 🤖 Passionate about **AI**, **NLP**, and **Computer Vision**
 💻 Building things with **Python** and **C++**

-- 🔭 I'm currently working on face recognition systems and NLP applications
-- 🌱 I'm currently learning deep learning, LLMs, and systems programming
+- 🌱 I'm currently learning deep learning, NLP, LLMs, and systems programming
 - 📝 I write on my blog: **微信公众号：GrowbitLab**

 <br>